hsupu/alfred-process-killer/Readme.md

 ## Installation

-Download [version 1.0](https://github.com/tridays/alfred-process-killer/blob/master/Kill%20Process.alfredworkflow?raw=true).
-Open `Kill Process.alfredworkflow` and Alfred will walk you through the installation process.
+Download the [release version](https://github.com/tridays/alfred-process-killer/releases).
+Open it and Alfred will walk you through the installation process.

 No configuration is necessary.

 ## Making Changes